GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

 #### 13. How to use macOS Ventura beta?
    After updating OC 0.8.3 and the kexts released at the same time, the Ventura system can generally be used without additional settings, but the large version of the beta system is prone to unpredictable errors, so it is recommended to use the Ventura beta version by creating a new APFS volume.
 Please refer to [Apple official support document: Use more than one version of macOS on a Mac](https://support.apple.com/en-us/HT208891).
 #### 14. Using Broadcom wireless card on macOS Sonoma?
    The required content has been added to the EFI updated on November 12, 2023.
 After restarting with this EFI, download [OpenCore-Legacy-Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) Put it into the Applications, open it and apply Post-Install-Root-Patch.
 Follow the prompts and restart the system to use the Broadcom wireless network card.
-Using OCLP Patch will result in the inability to perform incremental updates during system updates, and can only download the complete package for updates.
+Using OCLP Patch will result in the inability to perform incremental updates during system updates, and can only download the complete package for updates.<br>
-   If you use an Intel wireless network card, you can remove the content related to the Broadcom network card in the picture below and the `ipc_control_port_options=0` boot-args, and then modify it according to the relevant instructions.
+   If you use an Intel wireless network card, you can remove the content related to the Broadcom network card in the picture below.
+Modified NVRAM > Add > 7C436110-XXXX > csr-active-config to `00000000`, and removed `ipc_control_port_options=0` boot-args in Config.plist, and then modify it according to the relevant instructions.
    ![](https://raw.githubusercontent.com/GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/master/Images/Explain/ProperTree_Kernel_Add.png)
    ![](https://raw.githubusercontent.com/GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/master/Images/Explain/ProperTree_Kernel_Block.png)
 #### 15. Pending upgrade